MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ## What content is searched?

-Microsoft Search can search in content that’s stored in SharePoint Online, OneDrive for Business, and Exchange, including people from the global address list and Office 365 groups.
-If your organization has set up a hybrid SharePoint environment using cloud hybrid search, users of Microsoft Search can also get results from on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
+Microsoft Search searches in content that’s stored in SharePoint Online, OneDrive for Business, and Exchange, including people from the global address list and Office 365 groups.
+If your organization has set up a hybrid SharePoint environment using cloud hybrid search, Microsoft Search also shows results from on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
 [Learn more about hybrid search environments](https://docs.microsoft.com/sharepoint/hybrid/learn-about-cloud-hybrid-search-for-sharepoint).

 When users search from the SharePoint start page or Office.com, Microsoft Search searches across all the content in their organization and presents all the results it finds.
 This is known as the **global search scope**.